Quantum-Accelerators/quacc/docs/user/settings/settings.md

 !!!
 Warning

     Note that when deploying calculations via a workflow engine, changes to in-memory global variables on the local machine will not be reflected on the remote machine.
-To modify global settings in a script, ensure the setting re-assignment takes place in the decorated function itself.
 [Issue #2147](https://github.com/Quantum-Accelerators/quacc/issues/2147) seeks to improve the user experience in this regard.

 ???
 Tip "When is This Method Ideal?"